Practical writing for tenants.

 How to apply to the First-tier Tribunal for a rent dispute

 Step-by-step guide to challenging a Section 13 rent increase at the First-tier Tribunal (Property Chamber) in England.
-Free to apply, no solicitor required, and under the Renters' Rights Act 2024 the tribunal can only confirm or lower the rent.
+Form MR1 or the gov.uk online service, no solicitor required, and under the Renters' Rights Act 2025 the tribunal can only confirm or lower the rent.

 Read post - Market data8 MIN READ25 May 2026